 Q: How long does the re-accreditation process take?

 A: It’s a seven-year cycle.
-Once a university gets re-accredited, then they usually take a huge sigh of relief.
-They’re so sick of it they can’t look at it for a year or two.
+Once a university gets reaccredited, then they usually take a huge sigh of relief.
+They are tired and often want to ignore accreditation for a year or two.

-But then they have to start building back up again.
-The hope would be that the systems are in place after the first time that they can continue on, continue measuring every year so that the next time they have seven years of data.
+However, ideally the measurement systems are in place and they will continue measuring every year so that the next time CSWE visits they have seven years of data.
 The more automated things are, the more likely that is to happen.
-The less curriculums change and accreditation standards change and all that, the more likely that is to happen.
+The less curriculums and accreditation standards change, the more likely that is to happen.

 Thank you for your time and sharing your expertise with us!